trustdan/rust-class/README.md

 subj: Rust with Rust
 ```
 North Spark will be hosting coding class again!
+No experience necessary.
 ```
 Who: You!
 You crazy rustaceans! 🦀
 ```